Shabbat Friday Night Services

 Join us in person or online for Friday night Shabbat services

 Led by Rabbi Steinberg.
-Jewish history is often taught as an unremitting history of suffering.
+Jewish history is often taught as anunremitting history of suffering.
 That is not accurate.
 It is rather a complex interweaving of good times and bad times.

 Calling all knitters and crocheters!